citp/privacy-policy-historical/t/ta/tam/tamebay.com.md

-> *The following text is extracted and transformed from the tamebay.com privacy policy that was archived on 2007-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071231044852id_/http%3A//www.tamebay.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tamebay.com privacy policy that was archived on 2008-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080621073856id_/http%3A//www.tamebay.com/about-tamebay/privacy-policy) for the most accurate reproduction.*

-# TameBay : eBay news blog and forum
+# Privacy Policy : TameBay : eBay news blog and forum

-## Privacy Policy

 ## Summary